ivanarasch/SourceSeparation/README.md

 From these results, we can see that both models fail badly at high levels of reverb, with Spleeter having slightly lower RMSE.
 The same is seen for delay, however in this instance Demucs presents the lower RMSE.
 In compressing, Spleeter outperforms Demucs overall, and in bitcrushing Demucs outperforms Spleeter.
 Thus, it is difficult to state which model performed better overall.
 What can be reiterated is that both models, at high levels of processing, source seperation is poorly accomplished.

+More specifically, Spleeter shows stronger performance when dynamics are distorted, such as in compression, while Demucs performs better when distorttion is applied in bitcrushing.
+When exaggerated temporal smearing is introduced with reverb and delay, again both models fail.
+However the type of failure differs: Spleeter tends to better reconstruct waveforms, whereas Demucs produces more artifacts in the waveform.

 ***